root-project/root/docbook/users-guide/Geometry.md

 2. `(A:m1+B):m2-(C:m3*D:m4):m5`

-Let’s try to understand the expression above.
+Let's try to understand the expression above.
 This expression means: subtract the intersection of **C** and **D** from the union of **A** and **B**.
 The usage of parenthesis to force the desired precedence is always recommended.
 One can see that not only the primitive shapes have